joeynelson42/DossyTextLabel/README.md

 ```

-Simply create an instance of DossyTextLabel and add it to your view hierarchy in yo:
+Simply create an instance of DossyTextLabel and add it to your view hierarchy however you would like:
 ```swift
 let dossyLabel = DossyTextLabel()
 ```